is your skin sensitive, or do you have a hidden allergy?

 - Tone with Face Food Mineral Mist

 - Calm & Prep with Aurum's Calming Birch Serum

 - Soothe with (you guessed it!)
 Soothe: Facial Moisturizing Serum

-- Protect with Reflector SPF 30 Facial Sun Protection (optional)
+- Protect with Reflector SPF 30 Facial Sun Protection (optional, but recommended)

 ingredients to avoid when experiencing a reaction